prokenz101/utilities-py/README.md

 simple utilities that I mostly made for myself

-Please note: This is a project used by very few people, and I won't be adding features that I don't want or don't need.
+This is a project used by very few people, and I won't be adding features that I don't want or don't need.

 **Note:** This is a python script but also requires [Autohotkey](https://autohotkey.com) so make sure you have both of those.